dahalaatmik/Movies_app/README.md

 To:do
 - add admin login so that only admin can login to update and delete movies ??? #This todo is just a consideration not a must.
+- Also make some styling changes to the website so it looks like a proper website not a 10 year old copied it from the internet